JackSteele/VFHost/README.md

 **[evansm7/vftool](https://github.com/evansm7/vftool)** - this is a more mature (CLI-only) wrapper for Virtualization.framework

 ## License
-VFHost is under the BSD license - you can find that [here](https://github.com/JackSteele/VFHost/blob/main/LICENSE)
+VFHost is under the BSD license - you can find it [here](https://github.com/JackSteele/VFHost/blob/main/LICENSE)